What is the next durable customer relationship that the market is missing?

 The common story is that Buffett brilliantly structured low-cost float that didn’t require him to post collateral as the daily P&L shifted.

-Alice Schroeder states that his “negotiations with the rating agencies meant that, at a time when markets were in turmoil [in 2008-9], during the very crisis that Warren had been waiting for all those years to put the tens of billions of dollars to cash to work, he couldn’t do it.
+But Alice Schroeder states that his “negotiations with the rating agencies meant that, at a time when markets were in turmoil [in 2008-9], during the very crisis that Warren had been waiting for all those years to put the tens of billions of dollars to cash to work, he couldn’t do it.
 He was able to participate in the market crash only in a tepid way.
 That opportunity cost has to be offset against the expected profit from those equity index puts.
 They weren’t worth it.”

-Another argument is that the counterparty banks hedged those daily P&L moves by buying Berkshire Hathaway CDS, which may have raised concerns among insurance regulators.
+Additionally, counterparty banks hedged those daily P&L moves by buying Berkshire Hathaway CDS, which may have raised concerns among insurance regulators.

 What was the true opportunity cost here?